DelusionalLogic/lolot/README.md

 To add functionality to your newly created class you need to place it in the namespace function.
 This is where the elegance of lolot begins.

-To add a new local variable you simply define it within the scope, the same goes with functions.
-A function will dynamically have a self variable set when called, so there is no need to have it as an argument.
-You could therefore make a person class that encapsulates a persons age as simply as:
+To add a new local variable you simply define it within the scope, the same goes for functions.
+A function will dynamically have a self variable set when called, so there is no need to have it as an argument. lolot will also pull the self table into the global environment when when a function is called.
+This removes most of the redundant self table references, as they are now only required when something local or global hides the variable.
+All of this is demonstrated in the example below:

 ```
 local Person = class("Person", function()
 	age = 0

 	function __init__(birthYear)
-		self.age = 2014 - birthYear
+		age = 2014 - birthYear
 	end

 	function setAge(age)